-- Demonstrate entry level skills in game design through the completion of individual and team projects. - Apply basic programming elements as they relate to computer graphics. - Synthesize information from traditional and electronic sources into a game document and business report.
+- students will be able to: Demonstrate entry level skills in game design through the completion of individual and team projects - Apply basic programming elements as they relate to computer graphics. - Synthesize information from traditional and electronic sources into a game document and business report.